harumuki/thorsten-hans.com/_posts/2015-05-06-when-electrons-window-settitle-keeps-you-driving-crazy.md

 </html
 ```

-moreover, you’re now trying to set the window’s title from within the **main process** like this
+moreover, you're now trying to set the window's title from within the **main process** like this

 ```javascript
 let app = require('app'),